A tire for dry or damp asphalt.

 It is available in two compounds for specific weather and asphalt conditions.
 The softer compound is better suited for competition driving on smooth or damp surfaces, and at lower temperatures where a substantial level of grip is required.
 In these instances, the tread rubber would not be excessively stressed.The harder compound is reserved for special stages that require consistent performance over long distances and at higher temperatures.

-The markings that appears on the side of the tires also tells us the basic size of the tyre, the rim diameter and the width of the rim.
+The markings that appears on the side of the tires also tells us the basic size of the tire, the rim diameter and the width of the rim.

 We will illustrate how to read two different types of branding that may appear on the side of the rally tires.